asparticacid211/asparticacid211.github.io/README.md

 As for the FPGA, we intend to use SystemVerilog, a hardware descriptive language designed to write code that can be transformed into utilization of physical logic gates and blocks on the FPGA.
 We use the DE2-115 FPGA since we have used it for 18-240, thus making it the most accessible device for us.
 ## Schedule
-November 10-16: Develop strategies for MPI and FPGA implementations
+(Done) November 10-16: Develop strategies for MPI and FPGA implementations
-November 17-23: Code the MPI version and benchmark results, start FPGA implementation (for 8 points)
+(Done) November 17-23: Code the MPI version and benchmark results, start FPGA implementation (for 8 points)
-November 24-30: Finish 8-point FPGA implementation
+(Done) November 24-30: Finish 8-point FPGA implementation
-December 1-7: Benchmark results, slack time for any delays, and work on generalized point algorithm if time permits
+(Done) December 1-7: Benchmark results, slack time for any delays, and work on generalized point algorithm if time permits
-December 8-13: Write final paper and poster, work on stretch goals if time permits
+(Done) December 8-13: Write final paper and poster, work on stretch goals if time permits
 ## Link to Proposal
 [Here](https://docs.google.com/document/d/1yUG169tpelAlSbY27yceWbm1mbr4Q-zQNxzeF_RIxFM/edit?usp=sharing) is a link to our proposal.
 ## Link to Milestone